icopy-site/awesome-cn/docs/awesome/awesome-games-of-coding.md

 - [Guido van Robot](http://gvr.sourceforge.net) - Programming language and free software application designed to introduce beginners to the fundamentals of programming.
 GvR runs on Windows, Macintosh, and GNU/Linux, in a variety of languages!
 It's great in both the classroom and the home as a way of introducing people to the basic concepts of programming.
 - [CSSBattle](https://cssbattle.dev) -  Online CSS Code Golfing battleground.
 Here, players from all around the world try to visually replicate "Targets" in smallest possible CSS code and battle it out to get to the top of the leaderboard.
 - [The Command Line Murders](https://github.com/veltman/clmystery) - There's been a murder in Terminal City, and TCPD needs your help.
-- [SQL Murder Mystery](https://mystery.knightlab.com/) - The SQL Murder Mystery is designed to be both a self-directed lesson to learn S
-QL concepts and commands and a fun game for experienced SQL users to solve an intriguing crime.
+- [SQL Murder Mystery](https://mystery.knightlab.com/) - The SQL Murder Mystery is designed to be both a self-directed lesson to learn SQL concepts and commands and a fun game for experienced SQL users to solve an intriguing crime.
 - [S3 Game](http://s3game-level1.s3-website.us-east-2.amazonaws.com/) - You are the treasure hunter.
 Your task is to get as many secret codes and open as many chests as possible.
-- [Learn Git Branching](https://learngitbranching.js.org/) - is the most visual and interactive way to learn Git on the web; where you'l l be challenged with exciting levels.
+- [Learn Git Branching](https://learngitbranching.js.org/) - is the most visual and interactive way to learn Git on the web; where you'll be challenged with exciting levels.
 - [Oh my Git](https://ohmygit.org/) - An open source game about learning Git!